mozilla-l10n/documentation/products/firefox_iOS/review_iOSstrings.md

 ### How to find the bug that introduced a string
 Let’s consider an example of new strings for Firefox for iOS, with [this past PR](https://github.com/mozilla-l10n/firefoxios-l10n/pull/19).

-The ID is “NSCameraUsageDescription”, the label “This lets you take and upload photos” It doesn’t have a localization comment, which is bad.
+The ID is `NSCameraUsageDescription`, the label `This lets you take and upload photos` It doesn’t have a localization comment, which is bad.

-In fact currently, the only strings that can not have localization comments are strings that are located in “InfoPlist.strings” and “Info.plist” - see [Bug 1277515](https://bugzilla.mozilla.org/show_bug.cgi?id=1277515) for more details.
+In fact currently, the only strings that can not have localization comments are strings that are located in `InfoPlist.strings` and `Info.plist` - see [Bug 1277515](https://bugzilla.mozilla.org/show_bug.cgi?id=1277515) for more details.
 Otherwise, strings should always have localization comments.

 So you open the main repository page: https://github.com/mozilla-mobile/firefox-ios